greydongilmore/slideshows/2019_07_15_slicer_week/PITCHME.md

 @ul[list-bullets-squares](false)
 - Deep Brain Stiumation, is an established surgical treatment for people with movement disroders, such as Parkinson's disease
 - Involves implanting electrodes (thin metal wires) within the brain and sending electrical impulses through these electrodes
-- Improper positioning of DBS electrodes accounts for 40% of cases of inadequate clinical outcomes
+- Improper positioning of DBS electrodes accounts for 40% of cases of inadequate clinical outcomes (Okun et al. 2005)
+@snap[south-west span-120]
+![DBS Image]images/DBS.png
+@snapend
 @ulend